tonishka/fixipe/README.md

 # fixipe
 Scans and fixes recipes - the Orbital Project of team bananix
+Note: fixipeBot is live!
+Go check it out at [here.] (t.me/fixipeBot)
 ## Project Scope
 We hope to make regular recipes customisable based on a user’s specific needs/restrictions.